Posted on August 25, 2017 and last updated on May 15, 2026

 • Sights: narrow gauge railroad, museum, Sandy River

-If you’re lucky, you’ll be able to walk this roughly 1-mile section of the Fly Rod Crosby Trail, cared for by the High Peaks Alliance, and then take the narrow gauge train back to your car!
-If you miss the train (the ticket is just a few dollars), you can walk back along the tracks, or walk back along the path.
-Check out the little museum if you have time.
-The Sandy River and Rangeley Lakes Railroad was once the longest of the five two-foot railways that once operated in the state.
-The easy walking trail here runs between the pretty Sandy River, which is dotted with small boulders, and the railroad.
+If you’re lucky, you’ll be able to walk this Fly Rod Crosby Trail, cared for by the High Peaks Alliance, and then ride the narrow-gauge train back to your car!
+If you miss the train (the ticket is just a few dollars), you can walk back along the tracks or retrace your steps on the path.

 Directions: From Route 4 in Phillips, turn onto Pleasant Street.
 Go about .5 miles, and at the intersection with Route 149, go right (it feels like you’re going somewhat straightish) across a bridge.
 Take your first left onto Amble Street, and park at the left where there is a little space for a couple of cars.
 You’ll see a sign for the trail and an old track you can walk down to where the footpath begins.